For a company

 However, the auditing of accounting documents shall not be statutory if both of the conditions below are satisfied:

-- the company's annual net sales did not exceed HUF 300 million (approximately EUR 750,000) on the annual average of the two financial years preceding the financial year under review
+- the company's annual net sales did not exceed HUF 300 million (approximately EUR 790,000) on the annual average of the two financial years preceding the financial year under review

 - the average number of employees of the company of the two financial years preceding the financial year under review did not exceed 50 persons

-- when establishing a new entity, a prognosis shall be made whether these thresholds will be reached.
+When establishing a new entity, a prognosis shall be made whether these thresholds will be reached.

 Ireland Information unavailable or not applicable